This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 If you like to work your garden predominantly organically, you will definitely not want to use synthetic pesticides in the fight against ticks and other pests.
 A more environmentally friendly approach is much better, after all, you don’t want to expose your family to cancer-causing ins

-Using Non-Toxic and organic products such as diatomite or beneficial nematodes, in combination with plant-based alternatives in the form of various fragrant plants that have repelling properties is a sensible alternative.
+Using Non-Toxic and organic products such as diatomite or beneficial nematodes, in combination with plant-based alternatives in the form of various fragrant plants that have repelling properties are a sensible alternative.

 Already in the Middle Ages, people knew about lavender’s properties that keep bugs away.
 So lavender flowers were sprinkled on the floors and lavender tufts with flowers were placed in cupboards to keep moths and fleas away.